List of Philadelphia Flyers draft picks: Gallery

 Team captain Sean Couturier was selected by Philadelphia in the first round at the 2011 draft.

-Scott Laughton was selected by Philadelphia in the first round at the 2012 draft.

 Travis Sanheim was selected by Philadelphia in the first round at the 2014 draft.

 Travis Konecny was selected by Philadelphia in the first round at the 2015 draft.

-Ivan Fedotov was selected by Philadelphia in the seventh round at the 2015 draft.
+Noah Cates was selected by Philadelphia in the fifth round at the 2017 draft.

 Samuel Ersson was selected by Philadelphia in the fifth round at the 2018 draft.

 Cam York was selected by Philadelphia in the first round at the 2019 draft.

 Bobby Brink was selected by Philadelphia in the second round at the 2019 draft.

 Matvei Michkov was selected by Philadelphia in the first round at the 2023 draft.